Camera Shutter Configuration¶

 Enhanced camera trigger logging¶

 ArduPilot logs TRIG messages when it triggers the camera.
-You can additionally set up ArduPilot to log CAM messages when the camera has actually fired, by monitoring a digital input pin that has been connected to the camera hot shoe.
+You can additionally set up ArduPilot to log CAM messages when the camera has actually fired, by connecting a digital input pin on the autopilot to the camera’s hot shoe (consider using Seagulls SYNC2 Shoe Horn Adapter).
 This more accurately logs the exact time that pictures are recorded.

 The main steps are:

-- Set at least two of the AUX pins as digital output/inputs using the BRD_PWM_COUNT parameter, as described in digital outputs.
+- Set at least two of the output pins as digital GPIO output/inputs as described in GPIOs.

 - Set CAM_FEEDBACK_PIN to the pin number connected to the hotshoe.